ministryofjustice/moj-frontend/docs/help.md

   key: Get help
   parent: About the Design System
   order: 50
-lede: "The MoJ Design System team supports users of the MoJ Design System.
-Contact us to ask for help."
+lede: The MoJ Design System team supports people who use the Design System.
+Contact us to ask for help.
 ---

 ### Contact us on Slack